A/B Testing: Why do different sample size calculators and testing platforms produce different estimates of statistical significance?

 Typically, analysts draw upon a forensic data analysis conducted at the outset combined with test results measured throughout the Research Partnership to arrive at these inputs.

-In part, these methods weren’t introduced sooner due to technical limitations.
 Because adaptive sampling employs frequent computational reassessment of sample size sufficiency and may even be adjusting the balance of incoming traffic among treatments, they were impractical until they could be hosted on machines with the computing capacity to keep up.

 This is where prior data is so important to this approach.
 The model can shorten test duration specifically because it takes prior data into account.
 An attendant limitation is that it can be difficult to identify what prior data is used and exactly how statistical significance is calculated.
 This doesn’t necessarily make the math any less sound or valid, it just makes it somewhat less transparent.
 And the quality/applicability of the priors can be critical to the accuracy of the outcome.